daliaalielozery-glitch/stock_app/README.md

 *   **Plotly:** For high-performance, interactive financial visualizations.
 *   **Pandas:** For complex financial data manipulation and analysis.

+  ## How to run it🤔
+  Make sure that you install ✔
+1-pip install streamlit yfinance pandas plotly to run it ✔
+2-streamlit run app.py
+or if the terminal doesn't recognize streamlit ✔ 3-python -m streamlit run app.py
 ## 🚀 Installation & Setup

 Follow these steps to get the project running on your local machine without any errors: